amhatami/Node-Sort-Algorithms/README.md

 ## LICENSE

-  node-sort: Copyright (c) 2016 Amir Hatami
+  node-sort-algorithms: Copyright (c) 2016 Amir Hatami

   Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the